We take a look at three ways to take the train to Spain from the UK to inspire your next train adventure.

 Avoid Paris - London to Barcelona by train, via Lyon

 Perhaps a more relaxing way to take the train to Spain is to hop on the direct Eurostar from London to Lyon and pick up an onward train to Barcelona.
-Though not possible every day of the week, this option means you can avoid changing trains in Paris, which can be a hassle if you’ve got lots of bags (or kids!).
+Though not possible every day of the week, this option means you can avoid changing trains in Paris.

-The direct Eurostar runs three times a week off-season (April - June, September - October), and five times a week during July and August.
-It arrives at Lyon with plenty of time to change onto a high-speed AVE train from Lyon to Barcelona, which departs every afternoon, year-round.
+The direct Eurostar runs three times a week off-season (April-June, September-October), and five times a week during July and August.
+It arrives at Lyon with plenty of time to change onto a high-speed train from Lyon to Barcelona, which departs every afternoon, year-round.
 The entire journey from London to Barcelona by this route takes around 11 hrs.

 Travel overnight to Barcelona by rail, via Toulouse

 Though some travellers are still mourning the loss of the Paris-Barcelona night train (it was discontinued in 2013), it is still possible to travel to Barcelona overnight.
-It’s a good choice for those starting their journey outside of London who might struggle to catch an early morning Eurostar that is an integral part of the daytime journeys.
+It’s a good choice for those starting their journey outside of London who might struggle to catch an early morning Eurostar.

 For more ideas of where to visit in Spain and how to book, check our guides to trains to Spain.